heyobi/dockerpatronietcd/README.md

 - `docker-compose.generator.yml` — Generator service that renders configs.
 - `docker-compose.yml` — Generated Compose file used to run the stack.
 - `configs/` — Templates and generated config files.

-## Summary

-This README contains only project-specific instructions: `.env` hints, generator flow, Makefile commands, and quick Patroni/etcd/HAProxy checks.
-General Docker/system instructions were intentionally removed.

-If you'd like, I can add an `env.example` file, or reduce this to a one-paragraph quick start.